-If you have lost or forgotten your administrator password and enhanced security is disabled, you must remove the computer cover and move the CMOS Clear jumper (also referred to as the password jumper) on the system board in order to erase the password so that you can regain access to the Configuration/Setup Utility program.
+If you have lost or forgotten your administrator password, you must remove the computer cover and move the CMOS Clear jumper (also referred to as the password jumper) on the system board in order to erase the password so that you can regain access to the Configuration/Setup Utility program.

 See Installing Options in Your Personal Computer for instructions on removing the computer cover and moving jumpers.
-Refer to the system board label inside the computer cover for the location of the CMOS Clear (password) jumper.
+Refer to the system board label inside the computer for the location of the CMOS Clear (password) jumper.

-- Important
+Important -

 If you move the CMOS Clear jumper, you will lose all setup data stored in the computer, and you will need to reconfigure the computer.
-Use the Configuration/Setup Utility program to reconfigure the computer and to set a new password.
+Use the Configuration/Setup Utility Program to reconfigure the computer and to set a new password.